dantegates/dantegates.github.io/_posts/2019-01-30-deep-learning-for-tabular-data.md

 In the final model we'll build in this post we'll demonstrate how to include free text as a feature alongside the numeric and embedding features we used above.

-The key idea here is to include a component in our model that takes a sequence of variable length (in this case an LSTM) and projects that sequence into a feature space with fixed dimmension.
+The key idea here is to include a component in our model that takes a sequence of variable length (in this case an LSTM) and projects that sequence into a feature space with fixed dimension.
 Then we'll concatenate this feature representation alongside the numeric features just as we did with the embeddings above.
 Note that this approach could also work for other non-tabular data sources such as image or video or time series.

 Note that to keep the implementation in this post simple we're actually going to restrict the wikipedia descriptions to 250 characters, and if the description has fewer characters we will just pad the sequence to get the full 250.
 This has the effect of treating the free text data as having a fixed, and not variable, length as promised.
-However the code below can be easily adjusted to accomodate this by using a batch generator and padding the batches rather than the entire data set once.
+However the code below can be easily adjusted to accommodate this by using a batch generator and padding the batches rather than the entire data set once.
 Again the graphical representation of the model below is helpful.

 Out of curiosity we'll get a rough count of about how many words are in each wiki page.